fboxbe/pdsnd_github/README.md

 Bike Share Project

 ### Description
-This project offer a solution for bike sharing
+This project offer a solution for bike sharing.
+It allows the users to reserve a bike or to propose a bike for sharing.

 ### Files used
 Include the files used